 What is the importance of these findings?

 The findings in this study highlight the importance of testing nutrient levels as a way to verify the effectiveness of supplement intake.
 Are the products you are taking being absorbed by your body?
-GrassrootsHealth offers the Magnesium RBC test, which measures the amount of magnesium in the red blood cells (RBC).
-It is a better indicator of magnesium status than serum magnesium because it assesses magnesium inside cells.
+GrassrootsHealth offers the whole blood magnesium test; this test measurement includes the amount of magnesium in your blood cells as well as the plasma/serum, which is a better indicator of magnesium status than the serum magnesium test offered by most doctor’s offices and hospitals because it also assesses magnesium inside cells.
 Testing your levels can help determine if the supplements you are taking are allowing you to achieve the magnesium status you desire, or if you are potentially wasting money, time, and effort on something ineffective.

 Are you getting what you need from your supplements?

 Through GrassrootsHealth Nutrient Research Institute, you can measure and track your level of magnesium and other nutrients to help determine if your supplements, diet, and other sources are having the effect you would like on your resulting nutrient status.
 Testing levels of vitamin D, omega-3s, inflammation, and other essential nutrients and toxins is also important, along with taking daily steps to keep vitamin D at a target level of 40-60 ng/ml (100-150 nmol/L).
 Find out your levels today!
 Log on to the shop (click the link below) to get your tests and see for yourself if your level can be improved.